 \subsection{Student Policy Distillation}

-While the teacher policy and data generation are completed in the simulator, the student policy is deployed on a real robot and relies only on partial observations in the real world.
-The student policy needs to ensure high generalizability in real-world environments.
-Consequently, real-world variations, such as sensor noise and dynamic environments, pose challenges not encountered in the simulation environment to our student policy.
-For instance, an open-vocabulary detection model(namely YOLO-World \citep{cheng2024yolo} in our practice) can fail to recognize real-world target objects at times because of background distraction or robot gripper occlusion, while the recognition of the simulated target object rarely fails.
+After collecting expert data from the teacher policy in the simulator, we distill the student policy with this expert data.
+Then, we can directly deploy the student policy on the robot in the real world, which poses extra challenges compared with the simulation, such as sensor noise and dynamic environments.

-In this context, we introduce the random mask to bridge this sim-to-real gap and further improve the robustness of our policy.
-In detail, when distilling our student policy from the simulation data $\mathcal{D}$, for each trajectory, we randomly mask some bboxes(i.e., set them to 0) with a probability pre-defined as \texttt{random\_mask\_ratio}, indicating that this camera does not recognize the target object.
-This approach replicates the real-world scenarios where the open-vocabulary detection model fails to generate the bounding box.
+For example, open-vocabulary detection models may fail to recognize real-world target objects at times because of background distraction or robot gripper occlusion, while the recognition of the simulated target object rarely fails.
+To address this challenge, we introduce the random mask.
+In detail, when distilling the student policy with the simulation expert data $\mathcal{D}$, we randomly mask some bboxes (i.e., set to 0) with a predefined probability of \texttt{random\_mask\_ratio}, indicating that this camera may not recognize the target object and imitating the real-world scenarios in which the open-vocabulary detection model fails to generate the bounding box.

-On top of this expected unpredictable failure and partial observability, our policy requires encoding sufficient history information~\citep{hafner2019dream,lee2020context,ying2023task}.
-For this reason, we use RNN for our student policy:
+Moreover, based on the real-world partial observability, our student policy requires encoding sufficient history information~\citep{hafner2019dream,lee2020context,ying2023task} and thus utilizes RNN as:

-where $\vs^\prime_t$ and $\vh_t$ denotes the input state and the hidden state of the LSTM at time \( t \), $\vx_t$ is the intermediate output of the LSTM, and $\va_t$ is the action vector output by the policy.
-Furthermore, $\mathrm{LSTM}(\cdot), \mathrm{gelu}(\cdot),\mathrm{drop}(\cdot), \mathrm{FC_{\cdot}}(\cdot)$ represent the Long Short-Term Memory (LSTM)~\citep{HochSchm97}, Gaussian Error Linear Unit (GELU) activation~\citep{hendrycks2016gaussian}, dropout~\citep{srivastava2014dropout}, and Fully Connected layer (FC) respectively.
+where $\vs^\prime_t$ and $\vh_t$ denote the input state and the hidden state of the LSTM at time \( t \), $\vx_t$ is the intermediate output of the LSTM, and $\va_t$ is the action vector output by the policy.
+Furthermore, $\mathrm{LSTM}(\cdot), \mathrm{gelu}(\cdot),\mathrm{drop}(\cdot), \mathrm{FC_{\cdot}}(\cdot)$ represent the Long Short-Term Memory (LSTM)~\citep{HochSchm97}, Gaussian Error Linear Unit (GELU) activation~\citep{hendrycks2016gaussian}, dropout~\citep{srivastava2014dropout}, and Fully Connected (FC) layer, respectively.

-This combination of random mask and trajectory modeling significantly contributes to the robustness and generalization of our student policy in deployment, conquering the challenge of partial observations and unseen real-world variations.
-(More Sim2Real techniques in Appendix~\ref{sim2real})
+The combination of random mask and trajectory modeling significantly contributes to robustness and generalization in deploying our student policy, conquering the challenge of partial observations and unseen real-world variations.
+(More Sim2Real techniques are in Appendix~\ref{Sim2Real})